-Bhutan, the land of the Dragon Kings, overwhelms and moves visitors easily, not with their traditional architecture or intriguing history, but with the nation’s generosity, simplicity and love for it’s traditions.
-Like any family, it’s children can only be as good as it’s parents.
-And for Bhutan, this little nation has been blessed with having a line of monarchs who were far-sighted and humble, and ruled the nation with the love any parent had for their child.
+Bhutan, the land of the Dragon Kings, overwhelms and moves visitors easily — not with its traditional architecture or intriguing history, but with the nation’s generosity, simplicity and love for its traditions.
+Like any family, one's children can only be as good as one's parents.
+And for Bhutan, this little nation has been blessed with having a line of monarchs who were far-sighted, humble, and ruled the nation with the unconditional love any parent had for their child.

-The dual system of government however ended with Jigme Namgyel’s descendant Ugyen Wangchuck.
-Jigme Namgyel’s family had direct lineage to the Pema Lingpa (famous saint) and relations with two rebirths of the Shabdrung Rinpoche.
-He was chosen to be the Penlop (Governor) of Trongsa and amongst all rulers, he was the most powerful, however he passed away unexpectedly before he had the chance to unify Bhutan through a monarchy system.
+However, the dual system of governance ended with Jigme Namgyel’s descendant Ugyen Wangchuck.
+Jigme Namgyel’s family has a direct lineage to Pema Lingpa (famous saint and treasure revealer) and is related to two reincarnations of the Shabdrung Rinpoche.
+He was chosen to be the Penlop (Governor) of Trongsa and amongst all the rulers, he was the most powerful one.
+Jigme Namgyel passed away unexpectedly before he had the chance to unify Bhutan through a monarchy system.

 First King – Sir Ugyen Wangchuck (Reign : 1907 to 1926)

-Gongsa Ugyen Wangchuck, born in 1862, succeeded his father, Jigme Namgyel as the Penlop (Governor) of Trongsa.
-He held his power base in Central Bhutan and unified Bhutan by defeating political enemies through a period of civil wars and rebellions in the early 1880’s.
+Gongsa Ugyen Wangchuck, born in 1862, succeeded his father, Jigme Namgyel as the Penlop (Governor) of Trongsa upon his father's death.
+He held his power base in Central Bhutan and unified Bhutan by defeating political enemies through a period of civil wars and rebellions in the early 1880s.

 Second King – Jigme Wangchuck (Reign : 1926 to 1952)

 Jigme Wangchuck, the second ruler of Bhutan, born in 1905, ascended the throne in 1926 upon the passing of his father.
-He was raised from a child as the successor to the throne and received a strict education in English and Hindi and was schooled in Buddhist principles.
+He was raised as the successor to the throne and received a strict education in English and Hindi and was schooled in Buddhist principles.

-During King Jigme Wangchuck’s reign, Bhutan continued her journey of isolation with a focus on centralized power to ensure political stability in the country.
-King Jigme Wangchuck passed away in 1952 and he was succeeded by his son Jigme Dorji Wangchuck.
+During King Jigme Wangchuck’s reign, Bhutan continued its journey of isolation with a focus on centralized power to ensure political stability in the country.
+King Jigme Wangchuck passed away in 1952 and he was succeeded by his son, Jigme Dorji Wangchuck.

 Third King – Jigme Dorji Wangchuck (Reign : 1952 to 1972)

-Jigme Dorji Wangchuck, born in 1929 ascended the throne at the age of 23.
-He is known as the Father of modern Bhutan, and like his father, he was educated in English, Hindi and Buddhist principles.
-He also spent six months in England during his youth.
+Jigme Dorji Wangchuck, born in 1929, ascended the throne at the age of 23.
+He is known as the Father of Modern Bhutan.
+Like his father, he was educated in English, Hindi and Buddhist principles.
+Additionally, he spent six months in England during his youth.

-In his early years after his ascension to the throne, the King understood that he needed to implement socio-economic reforms so his country could develop further.
+In his early years after his ascension to the throne, the King understood that he needed to implement socio-economic reforms to ensure that Bhutan could develop further.
 In 1956, he took the big step of ending feudalism, redistributed land to the landless while monasteries gave up land in exchange for financial support from the government.
-In 1961, the King drafted the country’s first economic development plan, of which Bhutan is still following till to date.
+In 1961, the King drafted the country’s first five-year economic development plan, a practice which Bhutan is still following to date.

 His reforms and international relations opened the window for Bhutan to the outside world and started a slow but steady journey towards a system of democracy.

 King Jigme Dorji Wangchuck passed away in 1972 while receiving medical treatment in Nairobi, Kenya.
-He was succeeded by his son Jigme Sinye Wangchuck.
+He was succeeded by his son, Jigme Singye Wangchuck.

-Jigme Sinye Wangchuck, the fourth ruler of Bhutan, born in 1955 ascended the throne when he was just 17 years old, making him the youngest monarch in the world.
+Jigme Singye Wangchuck, the fourth ruler of Bhutan, born in 1955 ascended the throne when he was just 17 years old, making him the youngest monarch in the world then.

-The King had received a modern education when he was a child, studying in India and the United Kingdom.
-He grew up close to his father, accompanying him to tour to remote parts of Bhutan, and gaining first hand knowledge of his land and his people.
-He was influenced by his father, and continued with the phase of modernization and socio-economic reforms that his father had set in motion.
+The King had received a modern education when he was a child as he studied in India and the United Kingdom.
+He was very close to his father, often accompanying him on tours to remote parts of Bhutan.
+Through those experiences, he was able to gain first-hand knowledge of Bhutan and its people.
+During his reign, he continued with the phase of modernization and socio-economic reforms that his father had set in motion.

 The King continued to establish international relations, joining many regional cooperative bodies and making itself heard in the United Nations, cementing the nation’s independent and sovereign status.

-His love for his country was further evidenced when he led an army in 2003 and successfully flushed out insurgents from India who had established several powerful bases in the Bhutanese forests.
-The operation was a success, and surprised the international world as the militants were flushed out in three days.
+His love for his country was further evidenced when he personally led an army in 2003 and successfully flushed out insurgents from India who had established several powerful bases in the Bhutanese forests.
+The successful operation surprised the world as the militants were flushed out in three days.

-King Jigme Sinye Wangchuck created history when he became the first King in Bhutan to abdicate his throne to his son, Jigme Khesar Namgyel Wangchuck in 2006.
+King Jigme Singye Wangchuck created history when he became the first King in Bhutan to abdicate his throne to his son, Jigme Khesar Namgyel Wangchuck in 2006.

 Fifth King – Jigme Khesar Namgyel Wangchuck (Reign : 2006 to present)

-Jigme Khesar Namgyel Wangchuck, the fifth ruler of Bhutan, born in 1980 was coronated in a ceremony on November 1, 2008, the year that marks the 100 years of monarchy in Bhutan.
+Jigme Khesar Namgyel Wangchuck, the fifth ruler of Bhutan, born in 1980 was coronated in a ceremony on November 1, 2008.
+It was a significant time as 2008 marks the 100 years of monarchy in Bhutan.

-In the last 9 years under the King’s rule, he oversaw the implementation of the Constitution of Bhutan, bringing to his people the democracy his father has wished for.
+Under the fifth King’s rule, he oversaw the implementation of the Constitution of Bhutan, gifting to his people the democracy his father has wished for.

 After his coronation, the King’s first landmark project was the National Cadastral Resurvey in March 2009, which focuses on improving the lives of people living in remote parts of Bhutan.
-In 2011, he launched the Kidu Foundation.
-Kidu or the wellbeing of the people is by tradition, a Royal Prerogative, included in the Bhutan Constitution and is the fundamental responsibility of the King.
+In 2011, he launched the Kidu Foundation to provide to the people especially the children, elderly, disabled and those who are sick.
 The role of the Kidu Foundation is to work with government efforts to address critical issues in areas of education, the rule of law, democracy and media, sustainable economic development, and preservation of the country’s environmental and cultural heritage.